AROpt: An Optimization Method for Autoregressive Time Series Forecasting: Experiments

-Substantial gains are particularly evident in short-term forecasting.
-When the AR rollout step is set to 1, the model generates predictions in a short length manner.
-For example, on the Electricity dataset with a target prediction length of 96, iInformer MSE decreases from 0.190 to 0.131 (a 31\% relative reduction) and becomes 12\% lower than the iTransformer baseline of 0.148.
-Similarly, on the Traffic dataset with a target prediction length of 96, iFlashformer MSE decreases from 0.464 to 0.385 (an 18\% relative reduction) while remaining lower than the iTransformer baseline.
-On the Weather dataset with a target prediction length of 96, iFlowformer MSE decreases from 0.183 to 0.161 (a 13\% relative reduction).
+\paragraph{Short-term Forecasting.} The baseline models are trained using a conventional training process, while our models are trained with AROpt.
+When the AR rollout step is set to 1, AR rollout is disabled during inference.
+Under this setting, with the prediction length set to 96 (matching the input length), the model forecasts predictions over a standard short horizon.
+Table \ref{tab:ar} reports the consistent performance gains of the models in short-term forecasting.
+For example, on Electricity (prediction length 96), iInformer MSE drops from 0.190 to 0.131.
+On Traffic, iFlashformer reduces MSE from 0.464 to 0.385, and on Weather, iFlowformer reduces MSE from 0.183 to 0.161.

+\paragraph{Long-term Forecasting.} When the AR rollout step is set to 1 and the prediction length is set to 720 (much longer than the input length of 96), the model generates forecasts over a standard long horizon.
+Table \ref{tab:ar} reports consistent performance gains of the models in long-term forecasting.
+For example, on Electricity (prediction length 720), iInformer MSE drops from 0.255 to 0.203.
+On Traffic, iFlashformer reduces MSE from 0.524 to 0.421, and on Weather, iFlowformer reduces MSE from 0.363 to 0.325.

+\paragraph{Flexible-length Forecasting} When the AR rollout step is not equal to 1, the models operate in an autoregressive rollout mode, generating prediction patches that are concatenated to form longer predictions.
+Our empirical results demonstrate that smaller models trained using AROpt outperform larger models.
+For example, on Electricity, the small iInformer (0.229, length \(96 \times 8=768\)) outperforms the large iInformer (0.255, length 720).
+On Traffic, the small iFlowformer (0.572, length \(96 \times 8=768\)) outperforms the large iFlowformer (0.475, length 720).
+On Weather, the small iTransformer (0.338, length \(96 \times 8=768\)) outperforms 0.358 (length 720).
+We note that AR rollout introduces additional inference iterations compared to direct one-shot prediction.
+Our focus in this work is forecasting quality and flexible horizon generalization rather than inference latency optimization.
+In many practical settings, the ability to reuse a single short-horizon model across multiple forecasting lengths may nevertheless reduce overall deployment and retraining costs.